Amen: Christianity

 The use of "amen" has been generally adopted in Christian worship as a concluding word for prayers and hymns and an expression of strong agreement.
-The liturgical use of the word in apostolic times is attested by the passage from 1 Corinthians cited above, and Justin Martyr (c.
+The liturgical use of the word in apostolic times is attested (1 Corinthians 14:16), and Justin Martyr (c.
 150) describes the congregation as responding "amen" to the benediction after the celebration of the Eucharist.
 Its introduction into the baptismal formula (in the Eastern Orthodox Church it is pronounced after the name of each person of the Trinity) was probably later.

 In Isaiah 65:16, the authorized version has "the God of truth" ("the God of amen" in Hebrew).
 Jesus often used amen to put emphasis to his own words (translated: "verily" or "truly").
 In John's Gospel, it is repeated, "Verily, verily" (or "Truly, truly").
-Amen is also used in oaths (Numbers 5:22; Deuteronomy 27:15–26; Nehemiah 5:13; 8:6; 1 Chronicles 16:36) and is further found at the end of the prayer of primitive churches (1 Corinthians 14:16).
+Amen is also used in oaths (Numbers 5:22; Deuteronomy 27:15–26; Nehemiah 5:13; 8:6; 1 Chronicles 16:36).

 Amen is also used in standard, international French, but in Cajun French Ainsi soit-il ("so be it") is used instead.

 Amen is used at the end of the Lord's Prayer, which is also called the Our Father or the Pater Noster.

 In some Christian churches, the "amen corner" or "amen section" is any subset of the congregation likely to call out "Amen!" in response to points in a preacher's sermon.
 Metaphorically, the term can refer to any group of heartfelt traditionalists or supporters of an authority figure.
 The term has also been used as a place name, and as a title for musical and literary works; see Amen Corner.

 Islam

 ʾĀmīn (آمين) is the Arabic form of Amen.
 In Islam, it is used with the same meaning as in Judaism and Christianity; when concluding a prayer, especially after a supplication (du'a) or reciting the first surah Al Fatiha of the Qur'an, as in prayer (salat), and as an assent to the prayers of others.

 Arabic dictionaries define ʾāmīn as an imperative verbal noun, whose meaning is answer or reply (i.e., imploring God to grant one's prayer).
-Therefore, it is strictly used as a final amen to conclude supplications or to declare affirmation, and has no initial amen usage with the meaning of truly or certainly.
+The word was borrowed from Hebrew into Arabic in only this context, thus it is strictly used in Arabic as a final amen to conclude supplications or to declare affirmation, and has no initial amen usage with the meaning of truly or certainly as found in the word’s original Hebrew language grammar.